DBall8/The-Watering-Hole/README.md

 Do the following to complete this assignment:

-1. Clone the [starting project code](https://github.com/cs4241-16b/A6-Events). **DO NOT FORK THE REPO and DO NOT MAKE IT PUBLIC.** This is not an extension of previous projects, though you are free to re-use code.
+1. Fork the starting project code.
+DO NOT MAKE IT PUBLIC.
+This is not an extension of previous projects, though you are free to re-use code.
 2. One goal of this project is to experiment with Events:
     * Add listeners for five different types of events.
     * Don't choose randomly from the MDN events list.
 Choose something cohesive.